-Gateway is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.
+President or designee Vice President, Community and Government Relations Dean, Campus Affairs (for affected campus) Director, Marketing and Communications Director of Safety and Security Manager, Communications and Media Relations Gateway is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.

+Upon receiving pertinent information that requires the issuance of a Timely Warning Notice, the Director of Safety and Security will initiate a convening of the Crisis Communications Team without delay to implement the notification process.
 The information may be disseminated to the college community via a variety of communication mediums but will primarily be sent via email.
 In addition to sending a timely warning primarily via email, the college may also use one or more of the following methods if deemed appropriate:

-- RAVE System (referred to as AlertME) includes email messages, and text messages to cell phones registered in the college's emergency alert service - AlertUS Beacons activates beacons in all on campus buildings with an alarm and emergency messaging - Posting message on Website and social media platforms - Desktop Notification Message to college owned computers (with software feature) - Public announcements to media agencies (i.e., news and radio)
+- RAVE System (referred to as AlertME and AlertUS Beacons includes email messages, text, and robocall messages to cell phones registered in the college's emergency alert service. - Posting message on Website and social media platforms - Desktop Notification Message to college owned computers (with software feature) - Public announcements to media agencies (i.e., news and radio)